bigkorupto/mammad-kabiri-uniqa/README.md

 The judge asks "Is that all?"

-"One more thing!"  says the coroporte lawyer:
+"One more thing!"  says the corporate lawyer:

 "We ask Mr Bauer to sign that Mr Bauer will never ever again write anything about Mr Mammad Kabiri and Big Korupto!"

 The judge asks "Is that all?"

-"One more thing!"  says the coroporte lawyer:
+"One more thing!"  says the corporate lawyer:

 "As a bonus we ask for a five-minute video recording where Mr Bauer praises Mr Mammad Kabiri and Mr Wolfang Küchl